-One of the most important elements of the drug or alcohol addiction recovery process is the detox process.
-Medical detox is one of the only ways to ensure that the recovery process progresses as it should and that the person addicted to drugs or alcohol is successful in their efforts.
+One of the most important elements of drug or alcohol addiction recovery programs is the detox process.
+Medical detoxification treatment is one of the only ways to ensure that the recovery process progresses as it should and that the person addicted to drugs or alcohol is successful in their efforts.

-The medical detox experts at Chicago Drug Rehab IL provide patients with the care and expertise required to safely and comfortably wean them off their drug of abuse.
-To find out more information about our medical detox protocols, dial (312) 604-7346.
+During medical detox, experts provide patients with the care and expertise required to safely and comfortably wean them off their drug of abuse.
+To find out more information about available medical detox options, dial Chicago Drug Rehab IL at (312) 604-7346.

 Detox works by breaking a person’s physical addiction to a drug or alcohol.
 In order to understand how this works, you have to first understand the nature of physical addiction.
 When a person consumes an addictive substance, it causes a series of chemical reactions inside the body.
 Specifically, drugs and alcohol affect the central nervous system and brain.
 The substance will trigger certain responses and actions, while blocking others.

 With continued substance abuse, the brain and nervous system adjust and change the way they operate.
 In so doing, they render themselves unable to perform and/or block the actions triggered by the drug or alcohol without the assistance of the substances to send those signals.
 In this way, the person has developed a chemical dependency or physical addiction.

 Detox is designed to break that physical addiction by forcing the body to adjust to not having drugs to stimulate the brain and central nervous system.
 In rehab centers that use medical detox, this often means gradually reducing the amount of the drug and using prescription drugs designed to counter the effects of the substance and withdrawal symptoms.

 While many drugs have certain withdrawal symptoms in common (drug cravings, for example), there are differences between every drug.
 Some include: